jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ## What are controlled vocabularies?

-Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words) ---both **homographs** and **synonyms/near-synonyms/quasi-synonyms).** Natural language in content objects is called free text.
+Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words) --- both **homographs** and **synonyms/near-synonyms/quasi-synonyms).** Natural language in content objects is called free text.

 ### Relationship between CVs and metadata